LabKey/glass-components/packages/components/releaseNotes/components.md

 *Released*: 31 October 2024
 - Issue 51557: fix counts for folder deletion summary
 - Support optional `containerPath` on `api.security.getDeletionSummaries()` endpoint wrapper

 ### version 5.19.0
 *Released*: 31 October 2024
-- Add identifying fields to grids when editing via grid for Samples and Sources
-  - include identifying fields in getSelectionLineageData()
-  - EditorModel.getUpdatedData() to skip non-userEditable fields when comparing values
-  - getIdentifyingFieldsEditableGridColumns() to take param for hasProductFolders to determine if Folder should be excluded

-### version 5.19.0
-*Released*: 31 October 2024